 The full economic effects of the COVID-19 pandemic cannot be quantified in the GDP estimate for the first quarter of 2020 because the impacts are generally embedded in source data and cannot be separately identified.
 For more information, see the Technical Note on BEA’s Web site.

 What will 2020 be like for buyers?
+As states continue to open up, mortgage rates trend at historic lows, and jobs recover.
 If you qualify for a mortgage, you have a more limited selection and prices close to what they were before the coronavirus hit, but you have relatively little competition.
 In response to the COVID-19 national emergency, borrowers with financial hardship due to the pandemic have been able to receive forbearance, which is a pause or reduction in their monthly mortgage payment.
 Borrowers can request an additional six months if needed.
 FHA does not require lump sum repayment at the end of the forbearance.

-The top 5 markets favoring buyers are Pittsburgh, Rochester, Minneapolis, San Francisco, and Tampa.
-These markets are cooling off the fastest on a yearly basis, with a month’s supply of homes up at least 26 percent year over year (as compared to last February).
+Before Covid-19, the top 5 markets favoring buyers were Pittsburgh, Rochester, Minneapolis, San Francisco, and Tampa.
+According to Realtor.com, these markets were cooling off the fastest every year, with a month’s supply of homes up at least 26 percent year over year (as compared to last February).

 Colorado Springs, CO retained the title of the hottest housing market (list by Realtor.com) in the country for the second consecutive month in March 2020.
 Half of all homes in Colorado Springs were selling in under 28 days — nine days faster than last year, and 32 days faster than the rest of the country.
 Properties in the metro garnered 2.4 times as many views than the average property around the United States.
 Colorado Springs was the only metro from Colorado on the list of hottest markets.

-Other markets favoring sellers are Phoenix, Salt Lake City, San Diego, Riverside, and Baltimore.
-These markets are heating up the fastest on a yearly basis, with a month’s supply of homes down by at least 52 percent year over year (as compared to last February).
+Other markets favoring sellers were Phoenix, Salt Lake City, San Diego, Riverside, and Baltimore.
+These markets are heating up the fastest every year, with a month’s supply of homes down by at least 52 percent year over year (as compared to last February).

 Even though the housing market likely won’t be the cause of the next recession, an economic downturn would still have an impact on the US real estate sector.
 The housing market in the U.S. could enter a recession in under five years, with Zillow predicting that it will occur in 2020.